content-left-bg.png

 1. Principals determine if the student will continue to be enrolled at the non-state school for the exemption period.

-2. If the student is not continuing enrolment at the non-state school for the whole exemption period, schools provide the information sheet and Application for Exemption for child or young person NOT enrolled in any Queensland school to the applicant (parent/student) seeking an exemption, or advise the applicant to contact the department’s regional office relevant to where the applicant resides.
+2. If the student is not continuing enrolment at the non-state school for the whole exemption period, schools provide the information sheet and Application for Exemption for child or young person NOT enrolled in any Queensland school, or who are provisionally registered or registered for home education to the applicant (parent/student) seeking an exemption, or advise the applicant to contact the department’s regional office relevant to where the applicant resides.

 4. If granting the exemption, principals inform the applicant (parent/student) about the exemption decision as soon as practicable, making sure that the exemption documentation includes the following information, as required under s.190(2) (compulsory schooling) and s.249(2) (compulsory participation) of the Education (General Provisions) Act 2006 (Qld):